stanislawprzyjemski42/Quant_Projects_2025/README.md

 ## License & reuse ⚖️

 This repository is released under the MIT License.
 You are free to use the code for learning and experimentation.
 Please respect the licenses of any third-party libraries or resources used.
-For explicit permission for broader reuse, refer to the MIT License or contact the repository owner.
+For explicit permission for broader reuse, refer to the MIT License.

 ---